elifry/ci-probe/README.md

 ## License

-MIT License - See LICENSE for details.
+MIT License - See LICENSE for details